Hormone Health Guide

 Why Total Testosterone Alone Is Misleading

 Approximately 98% of circulating testosterone is bound — either tightly to sex hormone-binding globulin (SHBG) or loosely to albumin.
-Only free testosterone (about 2-3% of total) is bioavailable and able to activate androgen receptors.
+Only free testosterone (about 2-3% of total) is bioavailable, meaning available for tissues to use.
+It works by activating androgen receptors, which are docking sites on cells that respond to testosterone and related hormones.
 A man with a total testosterone of 550 ng/dL but elevated SHBG may have less bioavailable testosterone than someone with a total of 400 ng/dL and low SHBG.

 Action Step: The Minimum Male Hormone Panel

 Request these labs (drawn between 7-10 AM, fasting): Total testosterone, free testosterone (equilibrium dialysis, not analog), SHBG, estradiol (sensitive assay), LH, FSH, prolactin, and a CBC.
-This distinguishes primary (testicular) from secondary (pituitary) hypogonadism and identifies aromatization issues.
+This distinguishes primary (testicular) from secondary (pituitary) hypogonadism and identifies aromatization issues, where testosterone is being converted into estradiol.

 Testosterone in Women

-Optimal total testosterone for premenopausal women is typically 15-70 ng/dL, with free testosterone of 1.0-6.5 pg/mL.
+The specific numbers matter less for most readers than the principle: testing should be interpreted in context, with symptoms, menstrual or menopause status, medications, and assay quality all considered.
 Post-menopausal women who report loss of libido, persistent fatigue, or loss of muscle tone despite adequate estrogen therapy may benefit from testosterone assessment using a sensitive assay (LC-MS/MS).

 Thyroid Problems: Why TSH Alone Isn't Enough